Hong Kong International Wine & Spirits Fair: Overview

-The 2009 fair attracted over 520 exhibitors from 34 countries and regions, including Argentina, Australia, Chile, the Chinese mainland, Hungary, India, Italy, Japan, Korea, Moldova, New Zealand, Portugal, Slovenia, South Africa, Spain, Thailand, the United States and Uruguay.
+The 2009 fair attracted over 520 exhibitors from 34 countries and regions, including Argentina, Australia, Chile, the Chinese mainland, Hungary, India, Italy, Japan, Korea, Moldova, New Zealand, Philippines, Portugal, Slovenia, South Africa, Spain, Thailand, the United States and Uruguay.

 Following the removal of wine duty in 2008, Hong Kong became the only major economy in the world to impose no duty and no sales tax on wine.
-Hong Kong is ideally placed to host this major international wine event and it gives direct access to the expanding markets of the Chinese mainland and the rest of Asia.
+Hong Kong is ideally placed to host this major international wine event, and it gives direct access to the expanding markets of the Chinese mainland and the rest of Asia.

 The fair offers more than 50 special activities, including wine auctions, wine-tasting sessions, master classes and seminars.
 It opens to the public on the last day.